StaffanMelin/dstudio/docs/dstudio-doc.md

 Most parameters can be modified with corresponding Set*-functions.
 The synthesizers also all have a `ChangeParam()` function suitable for real-time control of the most common parameters.
 This is what DHaxo uses.

-TODO:

-Document how lfo_amp, lfo_x_level etc work together (an osc moves from -1 to 1); LFO affects signal centered on eg the cutoff freq

 ### Presets

 You can now save and load presets of all synthesizers and drums using the DSettings static class.
 They are stored as XML files.

-TODO
+Study the examples to see how they are created.

-You must use settings for this to work.
+You must use the DSettings class for this to work.

+Note!
 There is no error checking on loading presets.

 ### DSynthSub
 A classic virtual analog subtractive synth with two oscillators, noise, a selectable filter, an EG, a LFO that can control amplitude, filter or pitch, portamento, delay and overdrive FX.